secretkeeperapp/secret-keeper-docs/secret_sharing_procedure.md

 #### 6. Specify privacy options

- Most configurations should be private by default:
+ Almost all configurations should be private by default:

-    * Can make the parts private (beneficiaries can only combine, not view parts)
+    * The secret parts (beneficiaries can only combine, not view parts).
-    * Can make last check in time private
+    * The testator's last check in time.
-    * Can make other beneficiaries private to any beneficiary
+    * Other beneficiaries, for a particular beneficiary.
-    * Can make visibility of which secret part numbers have been submitted private
+    * Visibility of which secret part numbers have been submitted.
-    * Can make access control rules private
+    * Access control rules.
+    * The secret (this could optionally be private for the testator themselves).
+    * etc.

 TODO: maybe do this in the appropriate previous steps rather than in a separate one?